zeixcom/ui-element/CONTRIBUTING.md

-# Contributing to El Truco
+# Contributing to Le Truc

-Thank you for your interest in contributing to **El Truco**!
+Thank you for your interest in contributing to **Le Truc**!
 Your contributions help improve the project and benefit the community.
 This guide outlines how to get involved.

 ---